section-engineering-education/engineering-education/articles/react-native-razorpay/index.md

-This tutorial is for React Native developers who want to accept payments from users.
-We will be building a React Native application and a Node.js server to integrate Razorpay into the app.
+In this tutorial, we will be building a React Native application to accept payments from users by integrating Razorpay in our application.
+We will also build a Node.js server to handle sensitive information and processes that shouldn't be exposed or handled from the mobile application.

 ### Razorpay
 Founded in 2013, Razorpay is a payment gateway service.
 With Razorpay, you have access to payment modes like credit and debit cards, UPI, and popular mobile wallets to include it in your app.